Class 10 English Sample Paper 2023-24

 English Sample Paper Class 10 2023-24

 Below is the discussed pattern & marking scheme released through CBSE Class 10 English Sample Paper (English Language & Literature) which is set as per the latest exam pattern to be followed in the real exam.
 The Question Paper contains three sections-Reading, Writing & Grammar and Literature.
 The Class 10 English Paper consists of three sections of a total of 80 marks, defined as below-

-1. Section A-Reading part is of 20 marks
+1. Section The reading part is 20 marks

-2. Section B-Grammar part is of 10 marks & Creative writing part is of 10 marks
+2. Section B-Grammar part is of 10 marks and the creative writing part is of 10 marks

 3. Section C- The literature part is of 40 marks.